Breaking Traditional Barriers to Engineering Education

 • Apply iteration to improve engineering designs.

-Quarter 1: Introducing Engineering
+Introducing Engineering

-Students move from "group work" to "teamwork". the students then engage in a guided engineering challenge(s) tethered to a global issue in which they are provided a related problem and design, and then construct and test and evaluate product(s) to address a need. this challenge is water filtration.
+Students move from "group work" to "teamwork". the students then engage in a guided engineering challenge(s) tethered to a global issue in which they are provided a related problem and design, and then construct and test and evaluate product(s) to address a need.
+This challenge is water filtration.

-Quarter 2: Applying Engineering: Generating a solution to a local problem
+Applying Engineering: Generating a solution to a local problem

 Prototypes will be presented at an in-school design-a-thon and to community partners for critical feedback and user input.
 Design details will be documented in students' engineering design process portfolios.

-Quarter 3: Applying Engineering: Generating a solution to a global issue
+Applying Engineering: Generating a solution to a global issue

 Teams of 3-4 students will identify a global issue and will identify a local problem that is associated with the global issue identified.
 The issues and problems selected will be co-constructed by students and teachers and framed with the task of trying to change the world for less than $1,000.
 Student teams will present a design brief to external evaluators in which they will justify their conceptual design concepts and project management plan for the chosen problem.